scollier/summit2014DockerLab/summit_lab.md

 Let's launch a container that will run for a long time then confirm it is running.
 The *-d* option runs the container in daemon mode.
 Remember, you can always get help with the options.
 Run these commands on the host (you should not be inside a container at this time).

     docker run --help
-    docker run -d rhel7 sleep 99999
+    docker run -d rhel7 sleep 999999

+List the images that are currently running on the system.

     docker ps

-Check out the networking on the host.
+Now, check out the networking on the host.
 You should see the docker0 bridge and a *veth* interface attached.
 The *veth* interface is one end of a virtual device that connects the container to the host machine.

     brctl show